grebmann1/cta-cheat-sheet/Documentation/Product & Clouds/addOn_Payment.md

 ## Limitations
 Salesforce Payments isn’t available to customers contracting with Salesforce and based in **Brazil**,**Ireland**,**India**, and **Japan**.
 However, merchants contracting with Salesforce outside of these countries can set up Salesforce Payments Stripe accounts.

+So in short, if the HQ is based outside these countries, you can use it.
+The main reason is that Stripe isn't handling these countries but you can use another payment gateway.